Your Challenge Today:

 Now that we have discussed some of the body, mind and spirit benefits of long-term goals, let’s look at a few guidelines to master your time and success:

-- Match the goals with your strengths, talents and ambitions.
-It’s important that you match your goals with your strengths and your special talents.
+- Match the goals with your strengths, talents, and ambitions.
+It’s vital that you match your goals with your powers and your unique abilities.
 Your goals must be within your sphere of competence, interest and burning desire.
-Taking an aptitude test can help you find your strengths, innate talents and hidden abilities.
+Taking an aptitude test can help you find your strengths, innate talents, and hidden abilities.

 - Set audacious, adventurous and courageous goals.
 Live big, think big and shoot for the moon.
 Your life is too precious to settle for anything less than your burning desire.
 Make your goals realistic and challenging.
 Go out on a limb, pull something out of the closet, off that shelf and go for it!
-Go big with your long-term goals – it is recommended to have short-term, 1 year, 3 year, 5 year and 10 year goals ~ What would you like to accomplish in 10 years?
+Go big with your long-term goals – it is recommended to have short-term, one year, three year, five year and 10-year goals ~ What would you like to accomplish in 10 years?

-- Have a strong “why” connecting your goal to your personal values.
-You have to overcome obstacles in the pursuit of your goals, this is part of the journey, education, and process.
-That’s why you must have a strong “why”.
-Have a mission you believe in, it will sustain you through difficult times and guide you when making decisions.
+- Have a strong “why” connecting your goal to your values.
+You have to overcome obstacles in the pursuit of your goals; this is part of the journey, education, and process.
+That’s why you must have a strong “why.”
+Have a mission you believe in; it will sustain you through difficult times and guide you when making decisions.

 - Start with a draft, remember your goal is the blueprint for your vision.
 It does not need to be perfect because you will be adjusting the plan as you learn, but you need to start with something.
 Set some goals to begin your journey and find something in the intersection between your strengths, passions, and aspirations.
 Use a pencil with a good eraser and remember it’s a work in progress, just like you!